 Vascular ultrasound is another way to diagnose peripheral artery disease.
 A vascular ultrasound checks arterial blood flow and shows blockages in peripheral arteries.
 As with other ultrasounds, it’s pain-free.

 If our cardiologist diagnoses you with peripheral artery disease, there’s good news: this condition is treatable.
 If your peripheral artery disease is diagnosed early enough, lifestyle changes might be sufficient to greatly reduce your risk for stroke, heart attack, limb loss, and other serious complications.

 If your peripheral artery disease is advanced, you may need both lifestyle changes and medications.
 Some patients may need surgery to re-open arteries and improve blood flow, but if you’re committed to a healthy lifestyle you may be able to avoid surgery.

-Dr. Husain offers the best in Denver area cardiology services for a reasonable price.
+Our Cardiology Team offers the best in Denver area cardiology services for a reasonable price.
 Same-day or next-day appointments with quick results are available, so call the Cardiology Now office or book an appointment online today.